teemow/Blog/source/_posts/2003-02-13-how-do-we-innovate.markdown

 ---

-&lt;a title=&quot;Creating a Culture of Ideas&quot; href=&quot;http://www.technologyreview.com/articles/negroponte0203.asp?p=0&quot;&gt;Creating a Culture of Ideas&lt;/a&gt; is all about finding out where innovation comes from and what we could do to make it happen.
+&lt;a title=&quot;Creating a Culture of Ideas&quot; href=&quot;http://www.technologyreview.com/articles/negroponte0203.asp?p=0&quot;&gt;Creating a Culture of Ideas is all about finding out where innovation comes from and what we could do to make it happen.
 Interesting to say the least.